By Janice Hardy, @Janice_Hardy

 You get the idea.

 I've come a long way since then, but that urge to keep revising has never fully gone away.
-I still want to revise The Shifter, and it's been on the shelf for three years now.
+I still want to revise The Shifter, and it's been on the shelf since 2009.
 But there comes a point when you have to let a book go.

 (More on a revision pre-flight checklist)